mi2-warsaw/SER/revo/README.md

 Among attenders there are students, some stuff (just few people) but majority of participants are graduates that are now working in data-oriented businesses.
 So 6pm is a good starting time since we can meet after work.
 We finish around 8pm – good time for after party.

-We have also tried hackatons (two in Warsaw, three in Cracow), which were pretty cool but such meetings require much more preparation and organization.
+We have also tried hackatons (two in Warsaw, three in Cracow - [watch the promo](https://www.youtube.com/watch?v=fcdAwqaOpB8)), which were pretty cool but such meetings require much more preparation and organization.
 Some of them result in interesting outcomes, like this diagram of [flow between parties in Poland in previous cadence of Sejm](http://smarterpoland.pl/index.php/2015/10/jak-poslowie-zmieniali-kluby/).
 And there is fun in working with completely new people, after few hours it turns out that you can easily collaborate and you have learned a lot.